What is a Moneyline Bet? | Moneyline Betting Explained US

 A money line bet is a straightforward wager on which team or player will win a game or match; no need to worry about margins or scores.
 It’s one of the simplest bet types, offering just a few possible outcomes: win, lose, or, in some cases, a draw.
+If you would like to learn about other sports betting strategies or terms, check them out here.

-LiveScore logoBy LiveScore Desk, Editorial team for sports, betting and casino Last updated: 10 April 2025, 10:17AM
+LiveScore logoBy LiveScore Desk, Editorial team for sports, betting and casino Last updated: 13 August 2025, 07:30AM

 What Is a Money Line Bet?